linviewio/linview-oss/README.md

 5. Login to the interface at `https://KIBANAFQDNORIP` (the FQDN you provided) with username `elastic` and password that you provided during install.

 ## Updating and Import Dashboards
-1. In the `import` directory on the Docker host, copy `LINSTORHOST-linview-kibana.ndjson` file to your local machine.
+1. In the `/linview-oss/import` directory on the Docker host, copy `LINSTORHOST-linview-kibana.ndjson` file to your local machine.
+This file was automatically modified during install and should contain proper values based on the questions you answered during the install.
-2. In Kibana, navigate to `management`, `Kibana`, `Saved Objects` and the choose `Import` and select the modified import file from step 1.
+2. In Kibana, navigate to `Management`, `Kibana`, `Saved Objects` and the choose `Import` and select the modified import file from step 1.
-3. Now you can navigate to LINVIEW saved objects in the interface.
+3. Now you can navigate to [LINVIEW] saved objects in Kibana under "Dashboards".

 ## Roadmap
 * Interface "Quick Start Guide"